Ghanaian cedi: Third cedi

 The new coins are 1 pesewa (100 old cedi), 5 pesewas (500), 10 pesewas (1,000), 20 pesewas (2,000), 50 pesewas (5,000), 1 cedi (10,000) and 2 cedis (20,000).

 Banknotes

-The Bank of Ghana has been issuing all Ghanaian banknotes since 1958.
+The Bank of Ghana has issued all Ghanaian banknotes since 1958.
 Most of the Ghanaian banknotes have been changed slightly from one year's issue to the next year's issue in the ongoing technological fight against counterfeit money.
 The signature on the notes also changes when a new governor takes over the management of the Bank of Ghana.
 Such changes are frequent and are not covered in this list.
 The years of issue do not indicate that the series has been printed every year in the period, but that the banknote has been issued more than once in the given period.